dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/database-first-development/publish-to-azure.md

 ![Screenshot of Create App Service dialog.](publish-to-azure/_static/image3.png)

 Create a unique name for your web app.
-You will know the name is unique if you see a green check mark to the right of the name field.
+You will know the name is not unique if you see this error message: *Name is not available, please choose another*.
 Select your subscription and then either select an existing resource group and hosting plan, or create new ones.

 Select **Create a SQL Database**.